urfdvw/circuitpython-online-ide-1/README.md

 - 中文界面和中文帮助
 - adjustable layout ()
 - unified widget framework

+## Related Projects
+This project focuses on the USB workflow of CircuitPython, and will not support BLE or WIFI workflow in foreseen future.
+If you are interested in versitile workflows, check out [code.circuitpython.org](https://code.circuitpython.org/) and this corresponding [Adafruit tutorial](https://blog.adafruit.com/2022/09/07/new-guide-circuitpython-web-workflow-code-editor-quick-start-adafruitlearningsystem-adafruit-circuitpython-makermelissa/), which includes BLE, WIFI, and USB workflow.

+This project will not support MicroPython in foreseen future.
+If you are interested in coding MicroPython online, check out [tinkerdoodle](https://tinkerdoodle.cc/).

+This project will not support android or IOS anytime.
+I encourage anyone coding on touch screens to migrate to keyboards to build some muscle memories and shortcut vocabulary (and dialect).
+However, if you insist on doing so, check out these Adafruit tutorials [for android](https://learn.adafruit.com/using-the-android-circuitpython-editor) and [for ios](https://learn.adafruit.com/editing-circuitpython-on-ios-with-runestone/usage).

 ## References
 This project relies on the following frontend APIs